 Sticking with the technology theme.
 When we acquire data plans, virus software, high definition, and other technical features, they create a new lifestyle expense, but that is not inflation.
 The cost to own products these days continues to rise.

 When the state government decides to raise sales tax, or other taxes, that is not inflation, but it is a rising cost of living.
-When, medical benefits increase much more than the inflation-adjusted pay raise, that is a cost of living.
+When the price for medical benefits increases much more than the inflation-adjusted pay raise, that is an increase in the cost of living.